mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 # 22 - File Download
 An app you can use to download any file like image, video, pdf, svg, etc. This happens when you paste a valid URL of the file and click the download button to download the file.
 # 23 - File Upload with Progress Bar
-An implementation of file upload that will allow users to upload files to a ffolder on the system and show the progress until the file has been uploaded 100%.
+An implementation of file upload that will allow users to upload files to a folder on the system and show the progress until the file has been uploaded 100%.
+# 24 - Drag & Drop File upload
+An implementation of file upload that will allow users to upload files to a folder on the system.
+Uig drag and drop functionality in javascript